 The burden of proof that a mark is registerable is on the applicant for registering but the burden of evidence that a mark is not registerable is on the Requester for Cancellation.
 The fact that a mark is registered is prima facie evidence that it is valid (see Section 64 of the Ordinance), so the applicant for cancellation has the onus of proving to the contrary.
 This claim by Dr Cheshin is not disputed.
 But in all cases where the burden of proof is on one party, it passes back and forth as the parties bring evidence that the registration was illegal, and so the presumption of validity is rebuttable (page 318 of the ruling).

-The similarity of the registered mark to that requested
+The similarity of the registered marks to that requested

-In this instance, there is to argument that the two marks are very similar to identical in that the designs show a tray with a finjan and coffee cups and the words “IZHIMAN’S COFFEE” in English and Arabic.
-There is also no argument that both parties are using the mark for the same goods (coffee) and are selling to the same market segment.
+In this instance, there is no argument that the two marks are very similar to identical in that the designs show a tray with a finjan and coffee cups and the words “IZHIMAN’S COFFEE” in English and Arabic.
+There is also no argument that both parties are using the marks for the same goods (coffee) and are selling to the same market segment.
 This is not sufficient.
-To cancel the registered marks, the Applicants for Cancellation have to show that the mark was not registerable under the law based on one of the grounds given in the Ordinance.
+To cancel the registered marks, the Applicants for Cancellation have to show that the marks were not registerable under the law based on one of the grounds given in the Ordinance.
 These are discussed below:

-The Applicants for cancellation are claiming that the mark is a well-known mark in the meaning used by law, and so should be cancelled as not registerable under Section 11(13).
-(In essence, they are arguing that this is similar to Chanel or Versace, where despite not having been registered in Israel by the true owners, the later registrations were cancelled since these marks were considered as very well known).
+The Applicants for cancellation are claiming that the marks are well-known marks in the meaning used by law, and so should be cancelled as not registerable under Section 11(13).
+[MF-In essence, they are arguing that their brand is similar to Chanel or Versace, where despite not having been registered in Israel by the true owners, the later registrations were cancelled since these marks were considered as very well known].

 Section 11(13) states: